MALABA

 4, to take into account international law and all treaties and

-Act and s78(1) of the Constitution were born out of provisions of
+Constitution were born out of provisions of international human

-international human rights law prevailing at the time of their
+rights law prevailing at the time of their respective enactment.

-respective enactment.
-The meaning of s78(1) of the Constitution is
+meaning of section 78(1) of the Constitution is not ascertainable

-not ascertainable without regard being had to the context of the
+without regard being had to the context of the obligations undertaken

-obligations undertaken by Zimbabwe under the international treaties
+by Zimbabwe under the international treaties and conventions on

 In

-deciding whether s 22(1) of the Marriage Act or any other law which
+deciding whether section 22(1) of the Marriage Act or any other law

-authorises child marriage infringes the fundamental rights of girl
+which authorises child marriage infringes the fundamental rights of

-children enshrined, guaranteed and protected under s81(1) as read
+girl children enshrined, guaranteed and protected under section 81(1)

-with s 78(1) of the Constitution, regard must be had to the
+as read with section 78(1) of the Constitution, regard must be had to

 The

-principles of a democratic society based on openness, justice, human
+founding values and principles of a democratic society based on

 In

-considering the meaning of s22(1) of the Marriage Act as a norm of
+considering the meaning of section 22(1) of the Marriage Act as a

-behaviour towards children, the court has to take into consideration
+norm of behaviour towards children, the court has to take into

-the current attitude of the international community of which Zimbabwe
+consideration the current attitude of the international community of

 Section

-that Zimbabwe is a signatory to the Convention on the Rights of the
+the fact that Zimbabwe is a signatory to the Convention on the Rights

 interpreted progressively.